dnif-archive/trigger-mesdp/README.md

   MESDP_NAME: <Add_your_requester_name_here>

 ```
 5. #### For using userdefined templates
-   Move to the `‘/dnif/<Deployment-key>/trigger_plugins/mesdp/’` folder path and paste your template.xml file here.
+   Move to the `‘/dnif/<Deployment-key>/trigger_plugins/mesdp/’` folder path and paste your template.txt file here.
    #### Note:
-       Refer to default.xml template to create your customised templates
+       Refer to default.txt template to create your customised templates